Bell grew up a fan of the Texas Rangers.

 Josh was selected to play for the US in the 2015 Futures Game.

-July 8, 2016: (MLB debut) In the first pitch of his first Major League at-bat, Bell ripped a single to right field off reigning National League Cy Young Award winner Jake Arrieta, so his joy was well-earned.
+July 8, 2016: (MLB debut): On the very first pitch of his first Major League at-bat, Bell ripped a single to right field off reigning NL Cy Young Award winner Jake Arrieta.

 Bell finished the year by hitting at a .273/.368/.775 clip with three home runs and 19 RBIs.
 When looking at basic statistics, it’s easy to like what Bell did in his first glimpse of MLB action.
 He’s a top talent and a big part of the Pirates future.
 He didn’t necessarily play like a rookie, showing exceptional prowess at the plate; however, there is still room for improvement as his career progresses.